-Located in the trendy suburb of Fitzroy is the Grub Food Van an indoor beer garden.
+Located in the trendy suburb of Fitzroy, the Grub Food Van is one of the best beer gardens Melbourne has to offer.
 If that sounds odd than fair enough, but hear us out, what the pub lacks in outdoor amenities it makes up for in bountiful green foliage.
 The place is decked out with beautiful plants and charming little garden gnomes and for those with a competitive streak, then you can sip on your drink while having a go at the bars table tennis.
 The drinks menu focuses heavily on a boutique Australian drops, another element that makes this oh so Fitzroy.

 87-89 Moor Street, Fitzroy, Melbourne VIC 3065

 What makes the Boatbuilders Yard is not just it’s impressive beer garden but also it’s incredible views that greet you.
 It seems fitting that you should be having a drink in a place called the Boatbuilders Yard while being able to see, you know, boats.
 If you head down to the harbour at South Wharf Promenade you will be greeted by an impressive sight.
 This is the particular place to bring friends from out of town, to simply prove to them just how great Melbourne is.
 After all, it is the world’s most liveable city.

 23 S Wharf Promenade, South Wharf, Melbourne VIC 3006

 4. College Lawn Hotel

 In the Melbourne suburb of Prahran, you’ll find an establishment that focusses on providing traditional service with quality, cheap drinks.
 The College Lawn Hotel’s beer garden has been known in the past to house hundreds of patrons, especially on Sunday’s during their infamous weekend session’s.
 That being said during the week it can be a nice secluded haven from busy of Melbourne.